jb-gensis/portfolio-vscode-themed/README.md

-# John Bhremar Gensis's Portfolio with the VS Code Theme
+# JB Gensis's Portfolio with the VS Code Theme

 ## Table of Contents